Christian Gauss: Academic career

-Later Gauss taught at Michigan and Lehigh University in the United States, and in 1905 became a first preceptor at Princeton University, where he remained until his retirement in 1946.

-At Princeton, Gauss became a full professor of French Literature two years after his arrival; he was chairman of the department of modern languages; and he served as dean.
-After retiring from Princeton, he was president of Phi Beta Kappa.
-The academic society awards a Christian Gauss Award.
+Later Gauss taught at Michigan and Lehigh University in the United States, and in 1905 he became a first preceptor at Princeton University, where he remained until his retirement in 1946.
+At Princeton, Gauss became a full professor of French Literature two years after his arrival; he was chairman of the department of modern languages 1912–1936; he was director of public relations; and he served as the third dean of the college from 1925.